ABOUT REPLACEMENT CROWN STOPPERS

 HOW TO MEASURE

 The size of the stopper is determined by the diameter of the plate which is the part that sits on top of the bottle opening.
-Measure the overall diameter of the neck -- from outside edge to outside edge, including the porcelain on either side.
+Measure the overall diameter of the neck -- from outside edge to outside edge, including the porcelain on both sides.
 The corks are all one size.
 To fit the cork to the opening of the bottle, use an emery board - not a metal nail file, knife or razor blade.

 If you have questions, please email Pauline: firstname.lastname@example.org.